DHLab-nl/historical-recipe-web/README.md

 * Classify_recipes.ipynb & Classify_recipes.py <br>
 This notebook and python script show how we trained the classifier and applied the classifier to the newspaper data to increase our set of historical recipes.

+### Training Tag classifier
+We trained a multilabel (tag) classifier on top of the Allerhande data.
+We then applied this tag classifier to the historical recipes extracted from the newspapers.

+## TO DO:
+Add final dataset without copyrighted material